HenryW0225/1v1Brawl-Project/README.md

 Gameplay basics:

-Move your player using WASD or arrow keys.
+Move your player using WASD.

 Aim and shoot using the mouse.